 Frequently Asked Questions Whether you're new to mediation, or have advanced needs, here are some common questions.
-Search What Makes for a Successful Career in Mediation?Mediation TrainingCourts are increasingly favoring mediation for conflict resolution.
-Essential qualities for new mediators include passion, preparation, practice, promotion, and persistence to ensure effective mediation and business growth.What if I Don’t Qualify to be on a Mediation State Roster?Mediation TrainingMediators can be selected by parties regardless of meeting state educational requirements.
-Keiter Mediation provides training to new mediators, promoting professional mediation services and offering continuing legal education.Do I Need a College Degree to Become a Mediator?Mediation TrainingMediators in many states, including Oklahoma, don’t require a college degree to be listed officially.
+Search Sort By Mediation Section Sort By Mediation Section AllMediation TrainingMediation Services What Makes for a Successful Career in Mediation?Mediation TrainingCourts are increasingly favoring mediation for conflict resolution.
+Essential qualities for new mediators include passion, preparation, practice, promotion, and persistence to ensure effective mediation and business growth.What if I Donโt Qualify to be on a Mediation State Roster?Mediation TrainingMediators can be selected by parties regardless of meeting state educational requirements.
+Keiter Mediation provides training to new mediators, promoting professional mediation services and offering continuing legal education.Do I Need a College Degree to Become a Mediator?Mediation TrainingMediators in many states don’t require a college degree to be listed officially.
 Parties can select any mediator they prefer, regardless of their educational background.
-Keiter Mediation offers training.Do I Have to be An Attorney to Become a MediatorMediation TrainingMany attorneys become mediators, but in several states, including Oklahoma, non-attorneys can also qualify.
+Keiter Mediation offers training for those interested in becoming mediators.Do I Have to be An Attorney to Become a MediatorMediation TrainingMany attorneys become mediators.
+In many states, non-attorneys can also qualify to be on a state roster of mediators.
 Keiter Mediation provides mediation training and continuing legal education for those interested in becoming mediators.What is Custody Mediation?Mediation ServicesCustody mediation is a cooperative process facilitated by a mediator, helping unmarried parents negotiate child care arrangements.
 It emphasizes communication, aiming for amicable resolutions and fostering healthy co-parenting relationships.How Do I Become a Mediator in Oklahoma?Mediation TrainingTo become a court-approved mediator in Oklahoma, complete a 24-hour course for civil and commercial mediation or a 40-hour course for divorce mediation, followed by practical experience and ongoing education.How Does Divorce Mediation Work?Mediation ServicesDivorce mediation involves a mediator assisting parties in reaching agreements on property division, child custody, support, and other issues, while ensuring the parties maintain control over decisions.When is Divorce Mediation Not Recommended?Mediation ServicesDivorce mediation is effective but unsuitable when parties refuse good faith negotiation, face power imbalances, or distrust disclosures.
 Keiter Mediation offers assistance in these situations.What’s the Purpose of Mediation?Mediation ServicesMediation is a neutral, non-adversarial process aimed at helping disputing parties reach agreements.
 A mediator guides discussions, explores solutions, and drafts a Memorandum of Understanding for the parties.
+12Next ยป

 What Makes for a Successful Career in Mediation?Mediation TrainingCourts are increasingly favoring mediation for conflict resolution.
 Essential qualities for new mediators include passion, preparation, practice, promotion, and persistence to ensure effective mediation and business growth.

-What if I Don’t Qualify to be on a Mediation State Roster?Mediation TrainingMediators can be selected by parties regardless of meeting state educational requirements.
+What if I Donโt Qualify to be on a Mediation State Roster?Mediation TrainingMediators can be selected by parties regardless of meeting state educational requirements.
 Keiter Mediation provides training to new mediators, promoting professional mediation services and offering continuing legal education.

-Do I Need a College Degree to Become a Mediator?Mediation TrainingMediators in many states, including Oklahoma, don’t require a college degree to be listed officially.
+Do I Need a College Degree to Become a Mediator?Mediation TrainingMediators in many states don’t require a college degree to be listed officially.
 Parties can select any mediator they prefer, regardless of their educational background.
-Keiter Mediation offers training.
+Keiter Mediation offers training for those interested in becoming mediators.

 What is Custody Mediation?Mediation ServicesCustody mediation is a cooperative process facilitated by a mediator, helping unmarried parents negotiate child care arrangements.
 It emphasizes communication, aiming for amicable resolutions and fostering healthy co-parenting relationships.